strangerHM/security-measures-for-web-applications/README.md

 - Applied 'express-rate-limit' to prevent brute attack forces.
 - Properly configured CORS to prevent unauthorized access.
 - Applied API keys to secure.
+- Used CSP to  prevents script injection by restricting allowed sources for scripts, styles, fonts, and images.
+- Used HSTS that enforces HTTPS connections to protect against protocol downgrade attacks.